 Multiple beetroots types, such as red beets, candy cane beets, and golden beets, are available.
 Each type has its unique flavor and nutritional profile.

-Red beets: Red beets are the most common type of beetroot.
-They're earthy and have a slightly sweet taste.
-Red beets are a good source of antioxidants, nitrates, and fiber.
+• Red beets: Red beets are the most common type of beetroot.
+They’re slightly earthy and a good source of antioxidants, nitrates, and fiber.

-Candy cane beets: Candy cane beets are a type of red beetroot.
-They're sweeter than other types of beetroots and have a candy-like taste.
-Candy cane beets are a good source of antioxidants, nitrates, and fiber.
+• Candy cane beets: Candy cane beets are a type of red beetroot.
+They’re sweeter than other types of beetroots and have a candy-like taste.
+They’re a good source of antioxidants, nitrates, and fiber.

-Beet greens: Beet greens are the leaves of the beetroot plant.
-They're dark green and have a slightly bitter taste.
+• Beet greens: Beet greens are the leaves of the beetroot plant.
+They’re dark green and slightly bitter.
 Beet greens are a good source of vitamins A, C, and K.

 Conclusion